elasticluster/elasticluster/docs/usage.rst

 The ``list`` command
 --------------------

-The **list** command print a list of all the cluster that have been started.
-For each cluster, it will print a few information including the cloud used and the number of nodes started for each node type::
+The **list** command prints a list of all the clusters that have been started.
+For each cluster, it will print some information including the cloud used and the number of nodes started for each node type::

     $ elasticluster list